dd-bim/IfcClassificationConverter/README.md

 ![IfcClassification from IfcPropertySet](img/IfcClassification.png)

 The PropertySet names can be chosen from a list of all IfcPropertySets in the file or entered as a string.
 From the IfcClassificationReference, a IfcPropertySet name can be generated from the buildingSMART URI of the element, if set.
-The schema is 'bSD_catalog_code_catalog_version'.
-Otherwise it is generated as 'bSD_class_name' or the user enters a name.
+The schema is 'bSD_catalogCode_catalogVersion'.
+Otherwise it is generated as 'bSD_className' or the user enters a name.
 A new file is created as result of the conversion.

 ## Attributes